NOTE: Program Subject to Change

 (EST-3252) Cost Estimating in Hyperinflation Economies

-The paper will be of interest to those who prepare cost estimates spanning the project life cycle, as it will address the evolution of estimates from the planning phase through construction completion.
+This paper will be of interest to those who prepare cost estimates spanning the project life cycle, as it addresses the evolution of estimates from the planning phase to construction completion.

 This session provides an introduction to 3 new or revised Recommended Practices: CE-81 (Owner's Estimate Requirements Document - as Applied in Engineering, Procurement, and Construction for the Process Industries); 36R-08 (Development of Cost Estimate Plans - as Applied in Engineering, Procurement, and Construction for the Process Industries); CE-95 (Development of Cost Estimate Bases - as Applied in Engineering, Procurement, and Construction for the Process Industries).